 The objective is most attainable with an attitude of compassion, understanding and empathy.
 Although, confronting your loved ones’ addiction is not by any means easy, it is crucial to remain open-minded, positive and loving.
 The intervention process can potentially be unproductive and ineffective if your loved one feels that they are being judged or attacked by those expressing concern.

 It is easy for a person struggling with addiction to feel shame and guilt, especially when surrounded by their support system.
 This is why expressing your concern to your loved one, is definitely most effective with the help of a professional interventionist.

 The detoxification process is often difficult and can be fatal if not appropriately handled.
 Detoxification, also known as, detox, is when the recovery process starts.
 The first step to recovery is to clear the body of all addictive substances.
-Until the body is clear of these toxin, a person is not able to begin healing.
+Until the body is clear of this toxin, a person is not able to begin healing.
 After the body is cleared of toxins, the healing of psychological and emotional barriers may begin.
 Detoxing is highly encouraged and sometimes required before entering a rehabilitation center.
-This is because under the influence of a mind altering substance people are often not receptive to much of anything.
+This is because under the influence of a mind-altering substance people are often not receptive to much of anything.